List of Sega Pinball machines

-Sega Pinball Inc. was a division of Sega which existed from 1994 until 1999.
-Though Sega first entered the pinball market in 1971 but stopped production in 1978.
+Sega Pinball Inc. was a division of Sega from 1994 to September 1999.
+Sega first entered the pinball market in 1971, but stopped production in 1978.
 Sega re-entered the market when it took over Data East's pinball division in 1994.
 They produced machines under the name Sega Pinball Inc. for 5 years before leaving the market again in 1999.
-Sega sold all pinball assets to Gary Stern, president of the division, who then founded Stern Pinball, Inc.
+Sega sold all pinball assets to Gary Stern, president of the division, who then founded Stern Pinball, Inc. on October 1, 1999.